 Last Edit: Aug 22, 2015 11:50:32 GMT -5 by westxgrl13

-Wife to the Greatest Husband Ever, Mother of Three Awesome Daughters, Mother-in-Law to Two Amazing Sons-in-Law, The Most Precious Grandsons and Granddaughters Ever, Rancher/"Zoo-Keeper" of Hereford Cattle, Angora Goats, Remuda of Horses, Two Border Collies, One Mini-Aussie, A Duke's Mixture of Chickens, Four Ducks (Rouen), and One Sweet Mini-Jersey named Katy Kow!
+Wife to the Greatest Husband Ever, Mother of Three Awesome Daughters, Mother-in-Law to Three Amazing Sons-in-Law, The Most Precious Grandsons and Granddaughters Ever, Rancher/"Zoo-Keeper" of Hereford Cattle, Angora Goats, Remuda of Horses, Two Border Collies, One Mini-Aussie, A Duke's Mixture of Chickens, Four Ducks (Rouen), and One Sweet Mini-Jersey named Katy Kow!

 Post by simplynaturalfarm on Aug 22, 2015 13:03:24 GMT -5